dlccyes/pygame-snake/README.md

 when snake eats it, snake grows longer (for 1 grid) and snake's movement becomes a little bit faster

 ### Slowpill
-when snake eats it, snake's speed set back to default (at least for now)
+when snake eats it, snake will slow down